Mosquito season usually starts in the spring when temperatures outside reach 50°F, and it lasts throughout the summer and fall.

 When Do Mosquitoes Come Out?

-Generally speaking, mosquitoes come out to feed around sunrise, sunset, and at nighttime.
-They’re rarely active during the middle of the day when the sun is out, since direct sunlight and high midday temperatures can quickly dehydrate them.
+Generally speaking, mosquitoes are most active around sunrise and sunset.
+They rarely come out during the middle of the day when the sun is out, since direct sunlight and high midday temperatures can quickly dehydrate them.

-But don’t think of this as a rule — the exact times of day that mosquitoes are most active may vary, depending on:
+But don’t think of this as an absolute rule—the exact times of day that mosquitoes come out may vary depending on:

 In terms of weather, mosquitoes tend to avoid prolonged exposure to direct sunlight.
 That means you’re less likely to see them around noon on bright sunny days.
 But on cloudy days, all bets are off.

-In New York City and the Tri-State area, the most common species of mosquitoes belong to the genera Culex and Aedes.
+In New York, the most common species of mosquitoes belong to the genera Culex and Aedes.
 Culex mosquitoes are the primary vector for West Nile virus, while Aedes mosquitoes can transmit dengue, yellow fever, and Zika virus.

 Other genera of mosquitoes, such as Anopheles, can also be found in New York City, but they are far less prevalent than Culex and Aedes.

 Aedes is a genus of floodwater mosquitoes known for being aggressive and painful biters.
-The notable species here are Aedes albopictus (the Asian tiger mosquito) and Aedes sollicitans (the salt marsh mosquito).
+The notable species in New York include Aedes albopictus (the Asian tiger mosquito), Aedes aegypti (the yellow fever mosquito) and Aedes sollicitans (the eastern salt marsh mosquito).

-However, Aedes mosquitoes can sometimes be active at other times throughout the day, especially when they’re indoors, in shady areas, or the weather is cloudy.
+Aedes mosquitoes are also active throughout the day, especially when they’re indoors or in shady areas, or when the weather is cloudy.

 Anopheles is another genus of permanent water mosquitoes.
 These mosquitoes are the primary vector for malaria and are relatively more common in the southeastern United States.